 Master of Forestry TRANSFOR-M students are registered at UBC for a minimum of two years.
 Within that time period, one year is spent on exchange at your chosen European partner university and one year is spent at UBC-Vancouver.
+It is important to note that none of the course work or research completed as part of the TRANSFOR-M program’s European degree will be accepted as credit towards the UBC Master of Forestry (MF) degree.
+However, UBC MF degree credits may be accepted as transferrable toward the European degree.

 Year One (September to August)